sameerahmed15/ScriptIt/README.md

         `pip install -r requirements.txt`

-4. Change directory to where the `scriptit.py` file is stored
+4. Change directory to where the `scriptit.py` file is stored:

     `python scriptit.py`